martinweihrauch/cryptomator.net/README.md

 ### File Name Encryption

-Each directory in a Cryptomator vault has a unique ID.
+Each directory in a Uvf vault has a unique ID.
 This ID is used as additional authenticated data during filename encryption to ensure that moving a file to a different directory changes its encrypted name.

 ```csharp
 // Generate a unique ID for each directory